MucahidISIK/LoL-Hub/README.md

 # LOLHUB

-A website that allows users to share
+A website that allows registered members submit content to the site such as links, text posts, images and videos.

+The main feature of the website is discover page which is the list of all contents that uploaded on the website.

 Features :
 - authorization
 - authentication
+- Responsive web design
+- English, Turkish and German language options
-- Responsivebility
+- Admin dashboard